-“Protecting Human Subjects” Video tape Series (includes 3 instructional video tapes)
+“Protecting Human Subjects” Series (includes three instructional videos on VHS)

 - "EVOLVING CONCERN: Protection for Human Subjects" traces the development of today's comprehensive program to protect human subjects in research out of earlier ethical codes and societal concerns.
 This film references historic events in behavioral and biomedical research to show why protection is needed and how it came about.